We are what we repeatedly do. Excellence, then is not an act but a habit.

-Often misquoted as Aristotle, this quote is the epitome of this article's focus.
+A quote often wrongly attributed to Aristotle, this quote is exemplary of this article’s focus.

 In Ray Dalio’s Principles (which I recommend you read on Audible, as it’s narrated by the man himself), one of the largest things that has struck me thusfar is that you are the culmination of all your habits, good and bad.